Nemin32/Nemin32.github.io/_drafts/aorant.md

 purpose well and I find the fact that he uses very few words quite elegant, but he is practically the deus-ex-machina in the plot.

+The cutscenes do their jobs well, everything looks beautiful considering we're talking PS1-era graphics.
+I also really like the fact that both endings are so extreme.
+The bad ending shows how ungrateful the average Mudokon is, them letting Abe die despite him risking his life again and again.
+The good ending on the other hand provides a cathartic end to RuptureFarms and Molluck (or so we are led to believe.)

-However, here comes the major "but" of this section.
-Perhaps the story and characters aren't the best of the best, but the implied world is one of the best I've experienced in gaming.
+While I don't consider the story and the characters outstanding, the implied world is one of the best I've experienced in gaming.
 What I mean by "implied world" is things that aren't mentioned in-game, but rather left open as things that the player can ponder about.
-For instance, how did the Mudokons fall from a species that can build megastructures like the Paramonian and Scrabanian temples to a dumb cattle-race of slaves.
-Or how the societies work?
+For instance, how did the Mudokons fall from a species that can build megastructures like the Paramonian and Scrabanian temples to a dumb cattle-race of slave??
+Or how the Native and Industrial societies work?
 Or if RuptureFarms is only a factory, how does the rest of the "civilized" world look like?

 This, however, is a double-edged sword.
 While it is true that leaving just enough things vague to make the world more mysterious is an art on its own; one can nonetheless really easily fall into the trap of attributing their own creativity as something that was "always intended as such."
-What I mean by this is that I've spoken with many people who talk about how great this and that in Oddworld is and then use their own head-canon as evidence.
+I've spoken with many people who talk about how great this and that in Oddworld is and then use their own head-canon as evidence, which speaks way more about their creativity than about the series.

 ## The William Anderson Controversy